Ellis-Robinson/book-club-app/README.md

  - Select your region (or the closest one)
  - Go to Database Access and Add new database user
  - In drop down menu select 'read and write to any database'
- - In main menue, select Network Access and Add IP address
+ - In main menu, select Network Access and Add IP address
  - In collections section of your cluster select 'Create Database'
- - Create your first collection when prompted, then add your requiered collections
+ - Create your first collection when prompted, then add your required collections
  - Insert documents via the 'Insert Document' button

  ## Setting up the app

- - Within you work inviroment terminal:
+ - Within you work environment terminal:
     - instal Flask. 'pip3 instal Flask'
     - Create files.
         - 'touch app .py'